isomerpages/ogp/_about-us/corporate/clifford.md

 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
-accomplishments: |
-  * techhiring.open.gov.sg
+  - techhiring.open.gov.sg
-  * OGP hiring
+  - OGP hiring
-  * Team health dashboards and interventions
+  - Team health dashboards and interventions
+accomplishments: i'm new, watch this space!
 quote: Families are the compass that guides us.
 They are the inspiration to reach great heights, and our comfort when we occasionally falter.
 linkedinId: clifford